BohdanKoleiko/RunSmart/README.md

-# RunSmart is website about smart health gadgets
+# RunSmart is a website about smart health gadgets